will62794/endive/README_supp.md

 ```
 where `<SPECNAME>` is the name of a protocol benchmark and its corresponding completed proof graph to load.
 You can load the following specs, which correspond to those from Table of our paper:

-- AsyncRaft
+- `SimpleConsensus`
-- TwoPhase
+- `TwoPhase`
-- Zab
+- `AbstractRaft`
-- SimpleConsensus
+- `AsyncRaft`
-- AbstractRaft
+- `Zab`

-After running this, you can view and interact with the proof graph by opening a local browser at `http://127.0.0.1:5000/`.
-There you will be presented with a graphical user interface for viewing the proof graph,
+After running the above command for a chosen protocol, you can view and interact with its proof graph by opening a local browser window at `http://127.0.0.1:5000/`.
+You will be presented with a graphical user interface for viewing the proof graph,
-checking proof obligations for each node, and viewing local CTIs.
-Note that the interactive tool uses TLC for generating CTIs, so there may be some nondeterminism in generated CTIs for certain protocols.
-For complete proof checking with the Apalache symbolic model checker, you can run the commands in the following next section.
+checking proof obligations for each node, and viewing local CTIs for invalid nodes.
+Note that the interactive tool uses TLC for generating CTIs, so there may be some nondeterminism in generated CTIs for some protocols.
+For complete proof checking with the Apalache symbolic model checker, you can use the instructions in the following section.

 ## Checking the Proof Graphs